dominikkempa/psascan/pSAscan/release/pSAscan-0.1.0/README.md

     option(BUILD_DIVSUFSORT64 "Build libdivsufsort64" ON)
     ```

-2. Compile pSAscan using the provided Makefile

-    $ cd src
-    $ make

-This will produce the executable `psascan` that allows computing the
-suffix array of a given file.
-For usage, run the `psascan` program
+2. The package contains a single Makefile in the main directory.
+Type `make` to build the executable.
+For usage instructions, run the
-without any arguments.
+program without any arguments.

 ### Example

+The simplest usage of pSAscan is as follows.
+Suppose the text is located
-To compute the suffix array of `file in.txt` located in `/data01/`
+in `/data/input.txt`.
+Then, to compute the suffix array of `input.txt`
-using 8GiB of RAM run:
+using 8GiB of RAM, type:

-    $ ./psascan /data01/in.txt -m 8192
+    $ ./psascan /data/input.txt -m 8192

 By default, the resulting suffix array is written to a file matching
 the filename of the input text with the .sa5 extension
-(`/data01/in.txt.sa5` in this case).
+(`/data/input.txt.sa5` in this case).
 To write the suffix array to a
 different file, use the -o flag, e.g.,

-    $ ./psascan /data01/in.txt -m 8192 -o /data02/in.txt.suf
+    $ ./psascan /data/input.txt -m 8192 -o /data2/sa.out

 The current implementation encodes the output suffix array using
 unsigned 40-bit integers.
 For further processing of the suffix array,